-Slovakia’s casino sector has recovered strongly from the economic crisis and recently added two further properties bringing the industry’s total to 11 in 2015.
+Slovakia’s casino sector has recovered strongly from the economic crisis and recently added one further property bringing the industry’s total to 12 in 2016.

 Slovakia’s casinos, which are regulated by the Ministry of Finance, received 380,000 individual visits from players during 2016, up 30,000 from the previous year.